ESedrak/log-parser/README.md

 make run-help
 ```

-Run the application with default configuration (returns top 3 URLs/IPs and number of unique IPs):
+Run the application with default configuration (returns the top 3 URLs/IPs and number of unique IPs):

 ```sh
 make run-all